matteocordray/cordray_projects/projects/sprinter_van_project/README.md

 # Sprinter Van Control System Project

 In January of 2021, I was home and I was curiously looking at sprinter vans in the Dallas area, just to see what the average price would be after seeing very modern ones on YouTube costing upwards of $100k.
-Most sprinter vans I saw had old control systems, particularly a company located in Dallas called Iconic Sprinter Vans, and I believed that I could design a control system that was more modern and user friendly.
+Most sprinter vans I saw had old control systems, particularly a company located in Dallas called Iconic Sprinter Vans, and I believed that these systems deserve a more friendly and modern user interface.
 So, I decided to embark on the journey of designing a "mock-up" for a sprinter van.
 I had a genuine interest in seeing how close I could get to making something without knowing anything about the van.
-This README details the progress so far, as I've invested a good amount of time and money on the project and as of December 2022, I have a decently working prototype that I'm content with as I move on to other projects (and focus on finishing my senior year at WP).
+This README details the progress so far, as I've invested a good amount of time and money on the project and as of December 2022, I have a decently working prototype that I'm content with as I move on to other projects (and focus on finishing my senior year at WP at the time of writing).

 ## Project Overview
 This project overview details the different versions I've gone through, including the hardware, software, and other problems I've encountered and how I've handled them accordingly.